Succeed in Social Media Marketing

 Curriculum Requirements & Resources

-- General education courses: All bachelor's students are required to take general education classes, if not obtained in prior coursework.
-Through these foundation, exploration and integration courses, you'll learn to think critically, creatively and collaboratively, giving you the edge employers are looking for.
+All bachelor's students are required to take general education classes.
+Through these foundation, exploration and integration courses, students learn to think critically, creatively and collaboratively, giving you the edge employers are looking for.

 |View Full Curriculum in the Catalog|